AlecFessler/AdaptivePatchingViT/README.md

 Traditional Vision Transformers divide an image into a fixed grid of patches, treating each patch equally and using fixed positional embeddings.
 While this approach simplifies the architecture, it may not fully leverage the spatial importance of different image regions, potentially leading to suboptimal performance.

 Our **Dynamic Patch Selection** mechanism introduces a learnable cropping function that allows the model to focus on specific regions dynamically.
 This is achieved through the integration of a Spatial Transformer Network (STN) that generates translation parameters for patch selection.
-The main components of this mechanism are:

 ## Visual Comparison: Standard vs Dynamic Patch Selection